jwzhanggy/tinyBIG/docs/tutorials/beginner/module/expansion_function.md

 In this tutorial, for many places, we will use the function names "data transformation function" and "data expansion function" interchangeably without distinguishing their differences.

-## 2. Examples of Data Expansion Functions?
+## 2. Examples of Data Expansion Functions.

 In {{toolkit}}, several different families of data expansion functions have been implemented, whose detailed information is also available at the expansion function [documentation pages](../../../documentations/expansion/index.md).